ptsteadman/notebook/essays/gray-man-style.md

 When I talk about the gray man concept with my friends, many of them immediately say something along the lines of: "so this is normcore for preppers/racists/republicans".
-And it's true: the concept of gray man is very similar to the concept of normcore as it was originally defined by K-HOLE in 2013.[1]
-Normcore differs from gray man in one key respect: the ostensible motivations behind each concept.
+And it's true: the concept of gray man is similar to the concept of normcore as it was originally defined by K-HOLE in 2013.[1]
+Normcore differs from gray man in one key respect: motivation.
 K-HOLE says that normcore is "a path to a more peaceful life", through the realization that "adaptability leads to belonging and connection".
 Some stated motivations behind gray man include "keeping your preps", "avoiding kinetic confrontation", and "[staving] the impending onslaught of self-appointed have-nots".

 The concept of normcore as proposed by K-HOLE is quite different from normcore as it has been implemented in culture.
 Normcore has a become an immediately recognizable look that makes cool people look even cooler.
-I think that the same sort of process will happen with the gray man concept.
+The same sort of process will likely happen with the gray man concept.
 Apparel companies will capture the power of the gray man idea and distill it into a "look".

 This might seem like a stretch, but here's some evidence.